At-a-Glance

 Key Benefits

-MedeA P3C employs the core methodology described by Jozef Bicerano [2] sometimes known as the Synthia method originally developed at Dow Chemical.
-The MedeA P3C implementation extends the original methodology with a number of additional correlations for specific properties.
+MedeA P3C employs the core methodology created and described by Jozef Bicerano [2], sometimes known as the Synthia method, originally developed at Dow Chemical.
+The MedeA P3C implementation extends the original methodology with a number of additional correlations and improvements for specific properties with input from Jozef Bicerano.

 ‘The ability to predict the key physical and chemical properties of polymers from their molecular structures prior to synthesis is of great value in designing polymers.’